The Hero: Love Story of a Spy: Production

 Director Anil Sharma had planned to make The Hero: Love Story of a Spy before the release of his blockbuster film Gadar: Ek Prem Katha (2001).
-Sharma said he wanted to make a spy film and had contemplated making something like a James Bond film for a long time but realised Indian films did not have the budget needed to make a film on such a scale.
+Sharma said he wanted to make a spy film and had contemplated making a James Bond-esque film for a long time but realised Indian films did not have the budget needed to make a film on such a scale.
 Sharma then thought of making a film based on India's spy network and, unlike his last historical film, set it in the early 2000s.
 His idea was to make a family film with no sex and violence.
-After the success of Gadar: Ek Prem Katha, Sharma decided to make The Hero: Love Story of a Spy which Shaktimaan had written.
+After the success of Gadar: Ek Prem Katha, Sharma decided to make The Hero: Love Story of a Spy, which Shaktimaan had written.
 As part of his research for the film, Sharma interacted with Army personnel to understand the working methods of its intelligence section.